otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 server.

-### Publishing Prekey Values to the Service
+### Publishing Prekey Values to the Server

-An entity authenticates to the service through an interactive DAKE.
+An entity authenticates to the server through an interactive DAKE.
 DAKE messages are sent in "message" stanzas.

 When calculating the `phi` value for XMPP, the bare JID of the publisher and the